 This Wix vs. WordPress comparison should help you to learn more about the pros and cons of these two website-building platforms.
 Both are among the best options for building your website, but WordPress is our top recommendation.

 Although it started as a simple blogging platform, it is grown into something much bigger and more versatile.
 So whether you’re building a small business website, an online store, a portfolio website, blog, or just about any other type of online business, WordPress is an excellent choice.

 We've built multiple six-figure online businesses that our moms are proud of.

 We'd like to help you do the same.

-20 of the Best WordPress Plugins for Boosting Your Site’s Utility
+The 20 Best WordPress Plugins To Supercharge Your Website

 Want to increase the number of things your website can do?
 Read this list of the best WordPress plugins so you can better serve your visitors.

 The WordPress Dashboard: An Overview of How to Use It Effectively